xfischer/npgsql/npgsql-7.0.2/src/Npgsql/README.md

-The EDB .NET Connector is .NET data provider for PostgreSQL.
-It allows you to connect and interact with PostgreSQL server using .NET.
+The EDB .NET Connector is the .NET data provider for EDB Postgres Advanced Server.
+It allows you to connect and interact with EDB Postgres Advanced Server server using .NET.

 ## Quickstart